“We’re not worthy, we’re not worthy” …There ok I said it. I can move on now.

 And there he was.
-In legendary splendour, but without make up.
+In legendary splendor, but without makeup.
 Without Alice.
 It was Vince that came through the green room door.
-Polite and deeply apologetic for the delay post show.
-The man had just unleashed a show of such intense proportions and magnificence that the resounding cries for encore were still ringing in my ears, and he is apologizing…What a …dare I say it…gentleman.
+Polite and deeply apologetic for the delay post-show.
+The man had just unleashed a show of such intense proportions and magnificence that the resounding cries for an encore were still ringing in my ears, and he is apologizing…What a …dare I say it…gentleman.

 Where do you start when visiting one of the world’s most underrated musical marvels?